piegope/doc/docs/en/kb/devolutions-gateway/how-to-articles/launch-rdp-session-web-client.md

 Since version 2023.1.3.0 of {{ en.DVLS }}, it is possible to launch RDP connections directly from the browser.

 {% snippet icon.badgeInfo %}
-Based on [IronRDP](https://github.com/Devolutions/IronRDP) (Rust implementation of the RDP protocol) and its web assembly component, the web client, passing through a Devolutions Gateway, ensures a secure communication using the protocol directly.
+Based on [IronRDP](https://github.com/Devolutions/IronRDP) (Rust implementation of the RDP protocol) and its web assembly component, the web client, passing through a {{ en.DGW }}, ensures a secure communication using the protocol directly.
 No conversion of packages or images takes place, which ensures very good performance.
 {% endsnippet %}

 {% snippet icon.badgeCaution %}